renovatebot/renovate/lib/datasource/readme.md

 The config contains:

 - `lookupName`: the package's full name including scope if present (e.g. `@foo/bar`)
-- `lookupType`: used only when there is a need to specify different types of lookups within the same datasource
 - `registryUrls`: an array of registry Urls to try

 `getPkgReleases` should return an object containing: